 This strategy has been reviewed by The Appraisal Foundation (TAF), a non-profit, non-partisan organization that has been authorized by Congress to issue national appraisal standards and appraiser qualifications, and has previously provided the Department with guidance regarding valuation methods and techniques.

 In addition to its determination that the Department's Valuation Plan, developed by theOffice of Appraisal Services in the Office of the Special Trustee for American Indians,represents a methodologically sound approach to meeting the requirements of the Buy-Back Program, TAF also provided a set of recommendations to further strengthen the program.
-These recommendations have been adopted and incorporated into the Valuation Plan, which will guide the methods for determining the market value on which offers to Indian landowners will be based.
+The Department responded to those recommendations, which have been adopted and incorporated into the Valuation Plan.